VeronicaLobos/marginal_wallet_api/README.md

 ### 4. Trigger Deployment

-The deployment workflow will run automatically on every push or merge to the `main` branch.
+The deployment workflow will run automatically on every push or merge to the main branch.

+---

+## Automated Deployment to AWS EC2

+(Wip)